tejaswinichalla1812/PricePalAndroidApp/README.md

 ## Advantages
 - User-Friendly.
-- Convenient and time-efficient.
+- Cost and time-efficient.
 - Compare the price of the product
-- By using Barcode, the app makes it easy to identify the product.
+- By using Barcode, the app makes it easy to identify the product details.

-- Product price analyzer.
+## Persistent Data
+We used Firebase Database to store and retrieve the data.

 ## API/Libraries used